 Why this procedure is in place

 First of all this procedure is not implemented to stop you performing upgrades to your PC.
 The main reasoning behind it is to fill the grey area that consumer law leaves.
-Under the Sales of goods act it is stated that after six months from the purchase date, should a fault arise, it is the responsibility of the consumer to prove that the fault has not been caused by the consumer in order to claim for a no cost repair.
+Under the Consumer Rights Act 2015 it is stated that after six months from the purchase date, should a fault arise, it is the responsibility of the consumer to prove that the fault has not been caused by the consumer in order to claim for a no cost repair.
 With a custom built PC we can’t see anyway a consumer could possibly prove this.
 With a warranty seal in place it 100% demonstrates to the trader that if a fault were to occur it couldn’t have possible caused by the consumer.

 Of course in our case we could simply send a PC without the extra internal packaging and the warranty seal already in place but as mentioned in the instructions fixed to the side of your PC, we want to reduce the risk of something getting damaged in transit and the last thing we want is for you to try to power your PC up only to find something has been damaged inside from poor handling during shipping.
 Thus the main reason why you need to install a warranty seal your end rather than us doing it our end.